fluent/fluent-bit-docs/filter/kubernetes.md

 When [Kubernetes Filter](kubernetes.md) runs, it will try to match all records that starts with _kube._ (note the ending dot), so records from the file mentioned above will hit the matching rule and the filter will try to enrich the records

 Kubernetes Filter do not care from where the logs comes from, but it cares about the absolute name of the monitored file, because that information contains the pod name and namespace name that are used to retrieve associated metadata to the running Pod from the Kubernetes Master/API Server.

+> If you have large pod specifications (can be caused by large numbers of environment variables, etc.), be sure to increase the `Buffer_Size` parameter of the kubernetes filter.
+If object sizes exceed this buffer, some metadata will fail to be injected to the logs.

 If the configuration property __Kube_Tag_Prefix__ was configured (available on Fluent Bit >= 1.1.x), it will use that value to remove the prefix that was appended to the Tag in the previous Input section.
 Note that the configuration property defaults to _kube._var.logs.containers. , so the previous Tag content will be transformed from: